 Skip to main content

-Portfolio wallet withdrawals can require cryptographic approval through Turnkey before execution.
-When that happens, Ground creates a Turnkey signing activity and your server approves it using the Turnkey SDK.
+Portfolio wallet withdrawals can require cryptographic approval before execution.
+When that happens, Ground creates a signing activity and exposes it through the Ground Portal and the Turnkey approval API.

 When approvals happen

-• Withdrawals (POST /v2/wallets/{id}/withdraw): each payout leg transitions to pending_customer_approval when it’s ready for signing.
-Strategy updates (PATCH /v2/wallets/{id}/strategy) return the updated wallet object directly.
-They do not surface a Turnkey payout approval flow.
+• Withdrawals (POST /v2/wallets/{id}/withdrawals): each payout leg transitions to pending_customer_approval when it’s ready for signing.

 At most one customer approval can be outstanding per walletId + chain.
 If you create multiple withdrawals rapidly, later payouts queue behind the earlier approval automatically.